Equity Policy and Procedures

 The procedures set forth in this Policy reflect the College’s desire to respond to reports of harassment, discrimination and/or retaliation in good faith and in a manner that promotes fairness to all involved individuals.
 The College recognizes that each case is unique and that circumstances may arise which require the exercise of discretion and flexibility in responding to a particular matter.
 Accordingly, the College reserves the right to modify the procedures in this Policy or take other action as it finds to be appropriate under the circumstances.

-In circumstances where a report is made of a violation of this Policy by an individual who is not a student or an employee of the College, the College reserves discretion to use responsive actions or procedures other than those discussed in this Policy, as appropriate under the circumstances.
+In circumstances where a report is made of a violation of this Policy by an individual or about an individual who is not a student or an employee of the College, the College reserves discretion to use responsive actions or procedures other than those discussed in this Policy, as appropriate under the circumstances.

-If a report includes multiple allegations that could invoke more than one College policy or procedure, the Director of Equity and Title IX Coordinator shall determine in his or her discretion what process will used to resolve the report(s) and will notify all parties of its determination.
+If a report includes multiple allegations that could invoke more than one College policy or procedure, the Director of Equity and Title IX shall determine in his or her discretion what process will be used to resolve the report(s) and will notify all parties of his or her determination.

 K. Complaints Relating to Retaliation, Violations of Supportive Measures, and Other Procedural Violations

-When the College receives a complaint of retaliation or of violations of supportive measures, the obligation to act in good faith, or sanctions, the Director of Equity and Title IX Coordinator may exercise discretion to determine an appropriate responsive process based on the facts and circumstances.
-In instances where the outcome of the process results in a suspension longer than one year, expulsion, or termination of employment, the impacted individual may appeal the outcome in accordance with the appeal rights as set forth in this Policy.
+When the College receives a complaint regarding any such violations the Director of Equity and Title IX Coordinator and/or Equity Officers may exercise discretion to determine an appropriate responsive process based on the facts and circumstances.
+In instances where the outcome of the process results in a suspension, expulsion, or termination of employment, the impacted individual may appeal the outcome in accordance with the appeal rights as set forth in this Policy.
 The College will notify the parties of the outcome of the complaint.

 L. Conflicts of Interest